bingeli1212/nitrile-preview/doc/DOC-styles.md

   fenced-bundle and might not have an effect on some.
 The option name is a number expressing a distance in the number of "mm".

++ head:3

+  The head-option specifies the number of rows at the beginning of input rows to be treated as the header.
+The input rows refer to the rows that user has specified in the source MD file, where some of the rows are data rows and others expressing a hline or dhline.
+  When being treated as header certain things might happen, which includes but are not limited to setting the font style to bold.

+  For longtable-fence this option is also used to separate these rows and place them into a special section called "\endhead", especially when LATEX translation is in place and that the "longtabu" environment is being used.

++ foot:1

+  The foot-option specifies the number of rows at the end of input rows to be treated as the footer.
+Normally this will not have any effect but for longtable-fence these rows will be extracted and placed into a special section called "\endfoot" which is a feature of the "longtabu" environment of a LATEX package.